ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 using {{!HPKE=RFC9180}} to ensure that only the intended recipient can see a message in the clear.

-In other cases, DAP requires client authentication.
+In other cases, DAP requires HTTPS client authentication.
 Any authentication scheme that is composable with HTTP is allowed.
 For example, {{!OAuth2=RFC6749}}
 credentials are presented in an Authorization HTTP header, which can be added to any DAP protocol message.
-This allows organizations deploying DAP to use existing well-known HTTP authentication mechanisms that they already supports.
+This allows organizations deploying DAP to use existing well-known HTTP authentication mechanisms that they already support.
 Discovering what authentication mechanisms are supported by a DAP participant is outside of this document's scope.